 Thank you for your advice, it is greatly appreciated.

 Sherry's description of her mint activity is a terrific example of keeping it simple.
-If you’d like more of these simple cold-weather activity ideas, sign up below to receive my monthly newsletter and instantly receive 50+ Winter Activity Ideas for Garden and Nature Programs.
+If you’d like more of these simple cold-weather activity ideas, sign up just below to my email list and instantly receive 50+ Winter Activity Ideas for Garden and Nature Programs.

 Legacy Health in Portland, Oregon is making therapeutic gardens a top priority for reducing staff stress and fatigue and for encouraging staff to take regular breaks in the garden near their unit.
 Legacy Health's interdisciplinary garden design process and their randomized controlled trials are leading the way for other hospitals.